 In 1872, first African American pupil to attend the Newark High School.
 Previously African American students attended the Colored School.
 She had to sit alone in the last seat because she wasn’t allowed to sit next to a white pupil.
 However, she said she was treated with “consideration” and one teacher was very kind and made her editor of the class paper.
+She is listed as a graduate in 1876.

 She married James Mulford.